Northern Lakes Conference: History

-To deal with the reorganization and consolidation of high schools across Northern Indiana, an organizational meeting for the formation of the Northern Lakes Conference was held on February 3, 1963.
-Charter members of the NLC were the high schools of Bremen, Manchester, Nappanee, Plymouth, Rochester and Warsaw.
-The conference began competition in 1964–65 in Boys’ Baseball, Football, Basketball and Track.
-In 1965, Boys’ Tennis and Golf were added; Cross-Country was added in 1966; and Wrestling became a conference sport in 1968.
-The conference was “intended to provide good, clean competition and fellowship for the boys, the coaches, and the school bodies of the Northern Lakes region.”
+To deal with the reorganization and consolidation of high schools across northern Indiana, an organizational meeting for the formation of the Northern Lakes Conference was held on February 3, 1963.
+Charter members of the NLC included the high schools of Bremen, Manchester, Nappanee, Plymouth, Rochester and Warsaw.
+The conference began competition in 1964–65 in Boys' Baseball, Football, Basketball and Track.
+In 1965, Boys' Tennis and Golf were added; Cross-Country was added in 1966; and Wrestling became a conference sport in 1968.
+The conference was "intended to provide good, clean competition and fellowship for the boys, the coaches, and the school bodies of the Northern Lakes region."

 Concord High School joined the NLC in 1967 and Wawasee High School joined in 1968.
-By 1970, all schools participated in all eight boys’ sports.
+By 1970, all schools participated in all eight boys' sports.

-In the 1970s Girls’ sports were added.
+In the 1970s Girls' sports were added.
 Conference competition began in 1976–77 in Basketball, Tennis, Track and Volleyball.
 In 1980 Swimming was added; Cross-Country was added in 1986, Softball in 1987; Golf in 1994; and Soccer in 1997.

-Additional sports added to NLC Boys’ competition included Swimming in 1980 and Soccer in 1994.
+Additional sports added to NLC Boys' competition included Swimming in 1980 and Soccer in 1994.